jtarchie/github-pullrequest-resource/README.md

 * `require_review_approval`: *Optional*, default false.
 If set to `true`, it will filter out pull requests that do not have an Approved review.

-* `require_manual_approval`: *Optional*, default false.
-If set to `true`, it will filter out pull requests, unless there is a comment on the PR containing the string `ci ok`, from a collaborator, repo owner, or organization member.

 * `authorship_restriction`: *Optional*, default false.
 If set to `true`, will only return PRs created by someone who is a collaborator, repo owner, or organization member.